chorscroft/zalpha/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Removed a broken URI

-* Added a reference to the description field of the DESCRIPTION file including a doi
+* added an immediate call to on.exit after changing options so as to not change the user's options outside of the function

-Thanks to Uwe Ligges for the fix suggestions.
+Thanks to Martina Schmirl for the suggestion!

 ## Test environments
 * Windows 10 x64